MustangsMustangs

 The radiator would be in the belly of the aircraft with its own intake scoop.
 The design of the radiator scoop and exit door was supposed to not interfere with the wing and fuselage aerodynamics.
 It if did, that would cause turbulence and then drag.
 It was later found out (in wind tunnel testing) that the hot air from the radiator actually created thrust as the hot air exited at a greater velocity than it entered.

 The stressed aluminum skin would have all flush riveting or screws for speed.
 Large self-sealing fuel tanks would be installed in the wings holding nearly double the fuel as the Spitfire - 170 gallons.
 The fuselage tank would come later in production.
-The Brittish specs included heavy armament of 8 guns.
+The British specs included heavy armament of 8 guns.
 NAA planned to use four .50 cal and four .30 cal guns.
 Two .50 cal guns would be installed in the nose with syncro firing through the propeller, the other two in the wings along side the .30 cal guns.
 The wing mounted guns were staggered for a better fit.

 The landing gear was designed with a wide-track of 12 feet and would fold inward.
 In contrast, the ME-109 folds outward and has a much narrower track resulting in difficult handling on the ground rolls.
 The Spitfire and P-40 also had narrower tracks.
 The P-51 will incorporate closing inner gear doors while the gear was out minimizing drag with the gear extended.
 The tail wheel is also fully retractable and can be steered by the rudder (limited) or free-swinging.